soundpress/RulesOfNYC/docs/c35/index.rst

    (1) Due dates.
 A participant may submit proof of compliance with the Board and such proof shall be considered timely submitted if it is submitted to the Board on or prior to the last business day of July in the year of the covered election, except as provided by paragraph (2).

    (2) Special election due dates.
-In the case of a special election, if the deadline for filing financial disclosure reports with the conflicts of interest board pursuant to § 12-110(b)(2) of the Code is before the due date for the first disclosure statement required to be filed with the Board pursuant to Rule 3-02(a)(2), the participant's compliance with the requirements in § 12-110 of the Code shall be considered timely demonstrated to the Board if the Board receives confirmation of the participant's compliance on or prior to the disclosure statement due date.
-If the deadline for filing financial disclosure reports with the conflicts of interest board pursuant to § 12-110(b)(2) of the Code is on or after the due date for the first disclosure statement required to be filed with the Board pursuant to Rule 3-02(a)(2), the participant's compliance with the requirements in § 12-110 of the Code shall be considered timely demonstrated to the Board if the Board receives confirmation of the participant's compliance no later than one business day after the last day for filing disclosure reports with the conflicts of interest board.
+In the case of a special election, if the deadline for filing financial disclosure reports with the conflicts of interest board pursuant to § 12-110(b)(2) of the Code is before the due date for the first disclosure statement required to be filed with the Board pursuant to 52 RCNY § 3-02(a)(2), the participant's compliance with the requirements in § 12-110 of the Code shall be considered timely demonstrated to the Board if the Board receives confirmation of the participant's compliance on or prior to the disclosure statement due date.
+If the deadline for filing financial disclosure reports with the conflicts of interest board pursuant to § 12-110(b)(2) of the Code is on or after the due date for the first disclosure statement required to be filed with the Board pursuant to 52 RCNY § 3-02(a)(2), the participant's compliance with the requirements in § 12-110 of the Code shall be considered timely demonstrated to the Board if the Board receives confirmation of the participant's compliance no later than one business day after the last day for filing disclosure reports with the conflicts of interest board.

 (b) Date submitted.
 52 RCNY § 1-09 shall be applicable for the purpose of determining the date of receipt by the Board of documents submitted pursuant to this section.